Cervical Screening Tests

 The HPV vaccine does not protect against all types of HPV that can cause cervical cancer, so it is important to continue regular screening even after having the HPV vaccine

-Make an appointment with one of our friendly doctors for a Cervical Screening Test today.
+Make an appointment for a self-collected or doctor or nurse collected Cervical Screening Test today.